 Help keep the waters around and in King County safe and enjoyable by increasing your awareness of water safety and practicing several simple safety tips.

-Lifeguard resource guide (MS Excel format) Affordable lifejackets Boater safety Pool and spa safety River safety Swim safety
+Lifeguard resource guide (PDF) Affordable life jackets Boater safety Pool and spa safety River safety Swim safety

 Did you know...